A-Z of Researcher Development Events

-This list provides all of the training opportunities open to doctoral researchers.
-Research staff are welcome to join us.
+This list provides all of the opportunities open to doctoral researchers.
+Staff researchers are welcome to join us.

-Although we have tried to bring everything the university offers together in one place, you need to follow these links to find information about what the stand-alone sessions or modules cover - this helps you to make an informed decision as to whether the training will meet your needs.
+We have tried to bring everything the university offers together in one place, so these links are to synopses of what is covered - this helps you to make an informed decision as to whether the development event will meet your needs.

-- All training is mapped to the UK's Researcher Development Framework.
+- All development activities are mapped to the UK's Researcher Development Framework.

-- Stand-alone training sessions run more often - often repeated from autumn/winter in spring/summer.
+- Stand-alone sessions run more often - often repeated from autumn/winter in spring/summer.

 - If something is listed without an active link, this means it will return but no new dates have been announced by the provider.

-- Research seminars are not listed in the A-Z as they change substantively year-on-year.
+- Topical, expert Research seminars are not listed in the A-Z as they change substantively year-on-year.

 - Can't find what you're looking for?

-- Many of us offer one-to-one consultations for training and personalised development so that you can learn new skills even if the calendar of events has finished for the academic year
+- Many of us offer one-to-one consultations for personalised development so that you can learn new skills even if the calendar of events has finished for the academic year

-- Request development events - we are happy to respond to bespoke training requirements if a group identifies shared training needs.
+- Request development events - we are happy to respond to bespoke requirements if a group identifies shared development needs.

 with your professional development planning.